QCRI conducts first summer computing camps for kids

 QCRI ran two programmes – two separate week-long Young Makers Camps for children aged from 9 to 12, and a two-week Arduino Teen Camp for teenagers aged from 14 to 18 – in late July.

 Dr Eman Fituri, QCRI’s Director of Educational Initiatives, said QCRI was considering expanding the programme, which was filled within a day of its announcement.
 It included fun activities coordinated by the research institute’s scientists.

 “We want kids to become creators of technology, we want them to learn how to invent and innovate and solve problems that can assist their everyday lives,” Dr Fituri said.

-Participants in the two-week Arduino Teen Camp will use the Arduino platform to learn how to create electronic gadgets that can interact with the real world.
+The Young Makers Camp provided students with hands-on challenges to encourage creative problem solving, teamwork and innovation.
+Participants in the two-week Arduino Teen Camp used the Arduino platform to learn how to create electronic gadgets that interact with the real world.

 In the Media

-Children and teenagers will be given a rare chance to develop their computing skills with world-class computing scientists at the first summer computing camp to be conducted by the Qatar Computing ...
+Children and teenagers have been given a rare chance to develop their computing skills with world-class computing scientists at the first summer computing camp conducted by the Qatar Computing ...

 The Qatar Computing Research Institute’s new Creative Space, which conducts fun activities to teach children computing skills, has successfully held its first Open House event.
 About 100 children ...

 QCRI Social Computing group's principal scientist achieves rare honor.